sweet-spr18/feasta/phase1/README.md

     * check boxes (or radio buttons?) for food type: Pizza, Italian, Mexican, Asian, American, Donuts/Cookies/Bagels/Hot Chocolate
     * turn on/off the Vegetarian toggle
     * post or select 1 food photo, including a 1-3 word description; **photo can be taken on the spot, or chosen the Gallery's app on user's device, or chosen from our app's built-in gallery**
-    * click Publish and get taken to the event entry page
+    * click Publish and get taken to the event entry page, or click "Cancel" to dimiss their action
   * click Back to get back to Home page
 * in the Side Menu, click on "Analytics" and get taken to a screen:
   * see the graphs and charts of your past events: